lukefi/metsi/README.md

 Operations are functions which take two arguments

-* A tuple of a `ForestStand` instance and a `dict` containing aggregated data collected during the simulation run
+* A tuple of a `ForestStand` instance and a `CollectedData` containing derived/computed data during the simulation run
 * Python `dict` containing parameters for this operation

 By convention (since Python as a language does not allow us to properly enforce this), these functions must remain pure and not trigger side-effectful program logic.